 - IPSMO (Indigenous Peoples Solidarity Movement -Ottawa)

->

-> Have your group join us by endorsing the Day of Action here: firstname.lastname@example.org
+Have your group join us by endorsing the Day of Action!
+Send your endorsements to: firstname.lastname@example.org

 Want to host your own event in your own territory?
 Send us your event details.
 Be sure to include the venue name, venue address, city, province, time and duration of your event, event host and event host contact info.
 It is up to you, your group or org to provide us with up to date details for your event, should changes be necessary for your event page on the Idle No More website.
 Send you detailed event listing to: email@example.com